By Cat, Aug 2007 (Photo of Cat’s Spice Rack, right, by Cat)

 Curcumin, a component of turmeric, also promotes healthy skeletal tissue and digestive system; and also protects arteries.
 Other extracts inhibit gastric secretion and protect against injury by certain drugs (such as reserpine) (7, 10).
 However, I believe the whole spice is more effective than its individual components (‘the whole is greater than the sum of its parts’) because of synergy in the whole.

-Curcumin and brain health: NEW (Oct 9, 2016): There have been many studies on the healthfulness of turmeric and its biochemical components; now a recent study by the National Institutes of Health (NIH), “Curcumin boosts DHA in the brain: Implications for the prevention of anxiety disorders” (29), shows the importance of turmeric may hold for vegetarians and non-vegetarians when it comes to the health of the brain.
+Curcumin and brain health: (Oct 9, 2016 update): There have been many studies on the healthfulness of turmeric and its biochemical components; now a recent study by the National Institutes of Health (NIH), “Curcumin boosts DHA in the brain: Implications for the prevention of anxiety disorders” (29), shows the importance of turmeric may hold for vegetarians and non-vegetarians when it comes to the health of the brain.
 DHA is an Omega-3 fatty acid – and the most prevalent omega 3 fatty acid in brain tissue.
 It has long believed could not be made in any significant quantity by humans, and must be obtained from other animal sources, primarily fish.

 This research showed that curcumin enhances the biosynthesis of DHA in rat brains; could it also hold true for the human brain?
 “DHA deficiency is quite common and can have a wide range of adverse consequences to the optimal functioning of the brain.
 Its deficiency is linked to several neurocognitive disorders such as anxiety-like behavior, Alzheimer’s disease, major depressive disorder, schizophrenia with psychosis and impaired attention.“(30)